 Grade Books.
 As stated in SOUTHWEST Policy No. 2:00:00:00/22 grades and grade books are an essential part of the academic process.
 In order to maintain an accurate history of student attendance and achievement in a course, faculty must use a grade book.
-At the end of the semester, a copy of the grade book, last date of attendance sheets, copies of final grade runners, a copy of the syllabus, and an explanation of how grades were derived should be submitted to the department office.
+At the end of the semester, a copy of the grade book, a copy of the syllabus, and an explanation of how grades were derived should be submitted to the department office.
 These records should be kept on file in the department office for five (5) years.
 Individual departments may also require that faculty keep copies of student tests and research papers for a period of one year.

 Class Rolls.
 The first class roll lists students who enroll in a class during the early or regular registration period.
-This roll will not represent the final or official enrollment in any class.
-A revised and official class roll is produced and distributed at the close of the last day to register.
-When the roll is received, any student who is attending class but not on the roll should be directed to the Records Office.
+Any student who is attending class but not on the roll should be directed to the Records Office.
 The student must not be permitted to continue in the class until he or she presents written documentation of enrollment from the Records Office.